saturn77/egui_mobius/examples/README.md

   RUST_LOG=debug cargo run -p <example_name>
   ```

-- **State Persistence**: Some examples (like `clock_async`) support:
+- **State Persistence**: Some examples support:
   - RON files for static configuration
   - JSON for runtime state persistence

+## 📚 Documentation

-- **Documentation**: Each example has its own README with:
+Each example has its own README with:
 - Detailed feature explanations
-  - Architecture diagrams (where applicable)
+- Architecture notes
 - Example-specific configuration options

+For a comprehensive introduction to egui_mobius patterns, also check out our [template repository](https://github.com/saturn77/egui_mobius_template).

 ---

-## ✅ Highlighted Examples

-### `ui_refresh_events`
-A beginner-friendly example demonstrating basic UI event handling.

-- Perfect starting point for understanding egui_mobius basics
-- Shows custom timed and programmatic UI refresh events
-- Demonstrates basic widget event handling
-- Uses simple RequestRepaint pattern without Dispatcher

----

-### `dashboard`
-Introduces the core Dispatcher pattern for event handling.

-- Demonstrates separation of UI and backend concerns
-- Shows how to register slots and handle responses
-- Features internal logging of UI events and backend processing
-- Good template for building modular applications

----

-### `realtime_plot`
-Focuses on real-time data visualization.

-- Shows how to stream data updates to the UI
-- Demonstrates dynamic chart updates
-- Useful for monitoring and telemetry applications

----

-### `dashboard_async`
-Builds on the dashboard example with async capabilities.

-- Integrates async tasks using tokio runtime
-- Handles long-running background processes
-- Perfect for applications with API interactions

----

-### `clock_async`
-A comprehensive example showcasing egui_mobius's complete architecture.

-- Demonstrates thread-safe state management using Value<T> for UI controls
-- Shows signal-slot system with true concurrent processing (UI vs clock thread)
-- Features type-safe message passing between UI and background operations
-- Includes detailed logging panel showing the complete event flow
-- Uses AsyncDispatcher for specialized async workloads via Tokio

----

-## 🏗️ Key Architectural Features

-Through these examples, you'll encounter egui_mobius's core architectural features:

-- **Thread-aware Slot System** - Each slot maintains its own thread for true hybrid sync/async operation
-- **Type-safe Message Passing** - Clean communication between UI and background threads
-- **Signal-Slot Architecture** - Qt-inspired design for event handling
-- **Value<T> State Management** - Thread-safe state handling with proper synchronization
-- **Background Operations** - Clean thread separation with proper message ordering

-## 📝 Notes

-- Other, more minimal or legacy examples have been moved to the `deprecated` branch
-- Dev/test utilities will be in `examples/dev/`
-- Each example progressively demonstrates more architectural features
-- All examples follow egui_mobius's best practices for production use

----

-Feel free to explore these examples when building your own app or library with `egui_mobius`.
-They cover a range of patterns and are kept up to date with the latest APIs.
+Feel free to explore these examples when building your own application with `egui_mobius`.
+They cover the full range of architectural patterns and showcase best practices for production use.